 The time and date of your request for retesting will be reported by the MRO to the company, and the MRO will also report whether the retest confirmed the positive result.

 Typically, some time will pass between an interview, job offer, and your pre-employment drug screen.
 If you cannot abstain from using drugs during that period, you might consider whether treatment could benefit you.

 iprospectcheck: Your Trusted Partner for Fast, Accurate, Compliant Drug Testing & Clinical Services

 When you include drug screens as a part of your pre-employment background check process, you can find candidates that are well-suited for your workplace.

-To learn more, contact us today for a free quote and consultation.
+To learn more, contact us today for a free drug testing quote and consultation: (888) 509-1979

 DISCLAIMER: The resources provided here are for educational purposes only and do not constitute legal advice.
 Consult your counsel if you have legal questions related to your specific practices and compliance with applicable laws.